ryjen/libcoda-db/README.md

 Caching
 -------

-For sqlite3 databases results from a query will have a dependency on a database pointer that must remain open.
+For sqlite3 databases, results from a query will have a dependency on a database pointer that must remain open.
 Memory caching was add to pre-fetch the values and eliminate the dependency if needed.
 It can be done at the resultset, row or column level.
 Mysql has pre-fetching built-in and it is used within the library.